Investors in Solar PV Systems Benefit from Feed-in Tariff

 The Department of Energy and Climate Change (DECC) has introduced the Feed-in Tariffs as part of the UK Government's drive to reach the target of 15% of energy coming from renewables by 2020.

 If you are eligible to receive the FiT then you will benefit in 3 ways:

-A set rate paid by the energy supplier for each unit (or kWh) of electricity you generate.
+A set rate paid by the energy supplier for each unit (or kWh) of electricity you generate -including those that you use on site.
 Once your installation is commissioned and you join you will continue on the same tariff for 20 years.
-In the case of solar PV, the rates are changing from 1st January 2015 and these are in (brackets) below after the current tariff rates:

-You receive a further 4.77p/kWh (unchanged) from your energy supplier for each unit you export back to the electricity grid, that is when it isn't used on site.
+You receive a further 4.77p/kWh from your energy supplier for each unit you export back to the electricity grid - those that are not used on site and are surplus.
 Domestic FiT installations are likely to have their export estimated at 50% in most cases until smart meters are rolled out.